-Our operations are subject to cyber-attacks that could have a material adverse impact on our business, consolidated results of operations, and consolidated financial condition.
+Our operations have been and will continue to be subject to cyber-attacks that could have a material adverse impact on our business, consolidated results of operations, and consolidated financial condition.

 Our operations are becoming increasingly dependent on digital technologies and services.
 We use these technologies for internal purposes, including data storage, processing, and transmissions, as well as in our manufacturing operations and in our interactions with customers and suppliers.
 Digital technologies are subject to the risk of cyber-attacks.
 If our systems for protecting against cybersecurity risks prove not to be sufficient, we could be adversely affected by, among other things: loss of or damage to intellectual property, proprietary or confidential information, or customer, supplier, or employee data; interruption of our business operations; and increased costs required to prevent, respond to, or mitigate cybersecurity attacks.
-These risks could harm our reputation and our relationships with customers, suppliers, employees, and other third parties, and may result in claims against us.
-In addition, these risks could have a material adverse effect on our business, consolidated results of operations, and consolidated financial condition.